AI4Pork-AI/VoiceTranscriptApp/README.md

 Application written in C# (Frontend), that uses the C++ version of the Whisper Neural Network to transcribe audio.

 # Remarks
-- Load using Visual Studio
+- Load using Visual Studio (folder AITranscriptor)
 - The debug or release versions need to have the following structure
   - dll folder with:
     - ffmpeg.exe file (the audio converter)
     - main.exe (the whisper compiled version)
     - SDL2.dll
     - whisper.dll
   - models folder.
 This folder is where the whisper models need to be stored.
-The avaliable models are:
+The available models are:
     - ggml-tiny.bin
     - ggml-tiny.en.bin
     - ggml-base.bin